Try the Full Power of Brosix with 10% lifetime discount!

 SocialPilot

-Another company offering similar solutions is Really Simple Systems, a CRM platform offering free (forever) packages for using their services.
+Another company offering similar solutions is Spotler CRM (formerly Really Simple Systems), a CRM platform offering free packages for using their services.

 Tidio Live Chat, on the other hand, has decided to offer not only free access to their live chat (forever), but also a custom plan for businesses that want to adjust the tool to their individual needs, especially during the pandemic.